 • Enable the practitioner to learn the latest medical techniques, technologies, and information from the faculty

-The program is open to small-animal veterinarians, who will spend at least 50 percent of their time with students in the primary care Community Practice Service, under the direction of the CPS section chief, Dr. Bill Hornbuckle.
+The program is open to small-animal veterinarians, who will spend at least 50 percent of their time with students in the primary care Community Practice Service, under the direction of the CPS section chief, Dr. Brian Collins.
 The practitioner-in-residence will function as a consultant to the students and will participate in CPS rounds and programs.
 The practitioner may also rotate through other outpatient specialties as an observer for the remaining 50 percent of the program, as approved by the hosting service(s).

 Participating practitioners will be invited to practice at the Cornell University Hospital for Animals, attend service rounds with students and house officers, and attend the weekly Senior Seminar.

-Housing and parking for the Robert W. Kirk DVM '46 Practitioner-in-Residence will be paid for by
+Parking for the Robert W. Kirk DVM '46 Practitioner-in-Residence will be paid for by

 the endowment.
 A list of housing options will be provided to the visiting practitioner and arrangements